ankitsultana/Chaplin/_posts/2016-01-09-Documentation.markdown

 * To set up Google Analytics tracking id, just set the `tracking_id` variable in `_config.yml`.
 You also need to set `google_analytics` to `true`

+* To use Disqus for Comments, copy the *universal code* from disqus' website, and copy it in `_includes/disqus.html`.

 ---

 ### License